+Rainwater fittings

-Rainwater fittings Repair category 2 Notes Some of the rainwater goods are of an older style and have suffered corrosion.
+Repair category 2

+Notes Rainwater goods are of an older style and have suffered corrosion.
 Maintenance is required and gutters/downpipes checked during heavy rainfall.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.